-The new Act adds a new category of fraudulent transfer, namely, a preferential transfer by an insolvent insiderdebtor to a creditor who hadthat is an insider of the debtor and that has reasonable cause to believe the debtor to be insolvent.
+The new Act adds a new category of fraudulent transfer, namely, a preferential transfer by an insolvent debtor to a creditor that is an insider of the debtor and that has reasonable cause to believe the debtor to be insolvent.
 An insider is defined in much the same way as in the Bankruptcy Code and includes a relative, also defined as in the Bankruptcy Code, a director or officer of a corporate debtor, a general partner, or a person in control of a debtor.
 This provision is available only to an existing creditor.
-Its premise is that an insolvent debtor is obliged to pay debts to creditors not related to himthe debtor before paying those who are insiders that have reason to know of the debtor's financial distress.
+Its premise is that an insolvent debtor is obliged to pay debts to creditors not related to the debtor before paying insiders that have reason to know of the debtor's financial distress.

 The new Act omits any provision directed particularly at transfers or obligations of insolvent partnership debtors.
 Under § 8 of the Uniform Fraudulent Conveyance Act any transfer made or obligation incurred by an insolvent partnership to a partner is fraudulent without regard to intent or adequacy of consideration.
 So categorical a condemnation of a partnership transaction with a partner may unfairly prejudice the interests of a partner's separate creditors.
-The new Act also omits as redundant a provision in the original Uniform Fraudulent Conveyance Act that makes fraudulent a transfer made or obligation incurred by an insolvent partnership for less than a fair consideration to the partnership.
+The new Act also omits as redundant a provision in the Uniform Fraudulent Conveyance Act that makes fraudulent a transfer made or obligation incurred by an insolvent partnership for less than a fair consideration to the partnership.

 Section 7 lists the remedies available to creditors under the new Act.
-It eliminates as unnecessary and confusing a differentiation made in the original Uniform Fraudulent Conveyance Act between the remedies available to holders of matured claims and those holding unmatured claims.
+It eliminates as unnecessary and confusing a differentiation made in the Uniform Fraudulent Conveyance Act between the remedies available to holders of matured claims and those holding unmatured claims.
 Since promulgation of the Uniform Fraudulent Conveyance Act the Supreme Court has imposed restrictions on the availability and use of prejudgment remedies.
 As a result many states have amended their statutes and rules applicable to such remedies, and it is frequently unclear whether a state's procedures include a prejudgment remedy against a fraudulent transfer or obligation.
-A bracketed paragraph is included in Section § 7 for adoption by those states that elect to make such a remedy available.
+Section 7 accommodates prejudgment remedies if available under applicable law.

-Section-8 prescribes the measure of liability of a transferee or obligee under the new Act and enumerates defenses.
+Section 8 prescribes the measure of liability of a transferee or obligee under the new Act and enumerates defenses.
 Defenses against avoidance of a preferential transfer to an insider under § 5(b) include an adaptation of defenses available under § 547(c)(2) and (4) of the Bankruptcy Code when such a transfer is sought to be avoided as a preference by the trustee in bankruptcy.
 In addition, a preferential transfer may be justified when shown to be made pursuant to a good-faith effort to stave off forced liquidation and rehabilitate the debtor.
 Section 8 also precludes avoidance, as a constructively fraudulent transfer, of the termination of a lease on default or the enforcement of a security interest in compliance with Article 9 of the Uniform Commercial Code.

 The new Act includes a new section specifying when a transfer is made or an obligation is incurred.
-The section specifying the time when a transfer occurs is adapted from Section § 548(d) of the Bankruptcy Code.
+The section specifying the time when a transfer occurs is adapted from § 548(d) of the Bankruptcy Code.
 Its premise is that if the law prescribes a mode for making the transfer a matter of public record or notice, it is not deemed to be made for any purpose under the new Act until it has become such a matter of record or notice.